Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Achieving an erection is a sophisticated interplay involving the brain, nerves, hormones (like testosterone), and crucial vascular events within the penis.
 Triggered by arousal, nerve signals release Nitric Oxide (NO), leading to smooth muscle relaxation, increased blood flow into the erectile chambers (corpora cavernosa), and trapping of this blood (veno-occlusion) to create rigidity.

-Often developing gradually, physical causes of erectile dysfunction commonly involve the body's hardware: issues with blood vessels (vascular disease - the most frequent cause, including arterial insufficiency or venous leak), nerve pathways (neurological disorders or injury), hormone levels (like low testosterone), side effects from various medications, or structural penile problems like Peyronie's disease.
+Physical causes of erectile dysfunction commonly involve blood vessels — vascular disease (problems with blood vessels) is the most frequent cause, including arterial insufficiency or venous leak.
+Other causes include nerve pathway problems, hormone levels (such as low testosterone), medication side effects, or structural penile problems like Peyronie's disease.
+These causes often develop gradually.

 Physical causes of Erectile Dysfunction